 View items in the Issues tab

-The Issues tab presents warnings from the browser in a structured, aggregated, and actionable way.
+The Issues panel presents warnings from the browser in a structured, aggregated, and actionable way.

-Click an item in the Issues tab to get guidance on how to fix the issue and find affected resources.
+Click an item in the Issues panel to expand the issue and get guidance on how to fix it and find affected resources.

 Each item has four components: